 That was Niels Bohr.
 Niels Bohr was a well-read person and he read Søren Kierkegaard.
 And this was Søren Kierkegaard’s most important philosophical contribution, which was: How do you live a happy and fulfilling and vibrant, and — I love this word — flourishing life, knowing that you will die?

 Because Kierkegaard believed in heaven and he was a Christian, he hopes there’ll be an afterlife, but we all have doubt and we all have fear of death.
-What I love about Bohr’s role here is that the answer to nuclear anxiety, which is also existential anxiety, comes from not avoiding your death, but actually coming to terms with it and accepting it and actually find a way to have a thriving, vibrant, beautiful human civilization, while recognizing that we have really powerful technologies that could destroy it.
+What I love about Bohr’s role here is that the answer to nuclear anxiety, which is also existential anxiety, comes from not avoiding your death, but actually coming to terms with it and accepting it and actually finding a way to have a thriving, vibrant, beautiful human civilization, while recognizing that we have really powerful technologies that could destroy it.

 BF: One of the criticisms that’s been made of you, including in our pages by Taylor Dotson and Michael Bouchey [Fall 2020], is that you have treated the nuclear-power debate as a straightforward one that’s just about facts, where you can look at the number of deaths caused by nuclear power and look at the number of deaths caused by coal plants and just pick the one that’s fewer.
 And so one of the criticisms here is that these kinds of estimates actually vary over several orders of magnitude, and that there’s a great deal of complexity to nuclear safety that makes it very different from technologies like coal-fired plants, so that these comparisons are more complicated than they’re sometimes made to seem.
 What do you make of that kind of criticism?